-The consolidated financial statements of Waitr Incorporated as of December 31, 2017 and 2016, and for each of the three years in the period ended December 31, 2017, incorporated by reference herein have been audited by Moss Adams LLP, an independent registered public accounting firm, as stated in their report which is incorporated here by reference.
+The consolidated financial statements of Waitr Incorporated as of December 31, 2017 and 2016, and for the years ended December 31, 2017, 2016 and 2015 incorporated by reference in this Registration Statement on Form S-3, have been audited by Moss Adams LLP, an independent registered public accounting firm, as stated in their report which is incorporated herein by reference.
 Such consolidated financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.